wullm/SOAP/README.md

 snakeviz -b "firefox -no-remote %s" ./profile.0.dat
 ```

-## TODO

-Possible improvements:

-  * Specify multi-file inputs/outputs more consistently
-  * Use swiftsimio cosmo_arrays (may require a more complete wrapping of unyt_array).

 ## Matching halos between VR outputs

 Note that this requires the latest version of https://github.com/jchelly/VirgoDC